-Google these keywords and search terms to understand if the SERP is commercial in nature, see how competitive it is, notice any SERP features in play that may be prohibiting your text ads from having as much attention as they otherwise would.
+Google these keywords and search terms to understand if the Search Engine Results Pages (SERP) are commercial in nature.
+Then see how competitive the SERP is and note if any SERP features are in play that may be prohibiting your text ads from having as much attention as they otherwise would.

 If you can rule these items out, then it’s more likely that a strategic retreat will make sense for you.

 Eliminate non-converting and low-value placements from display, programmatic and video campaigns

 Like with keywords and search terms, you want to attack display and video placements from the highest level possible, which means at the account level first.
 You may want to block entire categories of placements like in-app, or select inventory types at the campaign level (expanded, standard, limited) to get proactive on quality and brand safety.